Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/roadmap.md

 ---
 slug: roadmap
-title: The Ensembl Roadmap
+title: The Ensembl roadmap
 description: Roadmap of new site and infrastructure development
-related_articles:
-  - href: ../../about.md
-  - href: the-ensembl-story.md
-  - href: ../working-with-us/cite.md
-  - href: ../our-process/funding.md
-  - href: find-us.md
-  - href: roadmap.md
-status: draft
 ---

-# Ensembl Roadmap
+# Ensembl roadmap

 We are currently implementing a widespread refresh of the Ensembl infrastructure, which includes launching the new Ensembl website.
 The timeline for launching the new website is running in parallel with updates to other aspects of the Ensembl infrastructure.